+The processing of web usage data is kept to a minimum.
 For reporting and evaluation purposes, we collect some statistics on the visits and downloads on our website with Matomo, a web analytics platform that gives us 100% data ownership.
 All data collected is anonymised, and we do not share it with third parties.
 The server software retains access logs (which contain individual IP addresses and pages visited) for the purposes of troubleshooting and generating aggregate statistics.
 We use this information to provide an indication of faults and to identify peak usage times so that we can decide when to make major site modifications.

 The legal basis for this processing is our legitimate interest, under art 6(1)(f) of the General Data Protection Regulation (GDPR).